Tyrique1512/T4Tech_Analysis/README.md

 ## Regional Trends
 •	In all regions, 2020 saw the highest growth rate in total sales, nearly doubling both sales numbers and revenue compared to 2019, indicating growth was driven by a global macroeconomic factor, which was the Covid-19 pandemic.
 Total sales revenue and volumes in March 2020 were approximately 50% higher than in February 2020, coinciding with the pandemic’s onset.

-•	In 2022, total sales revenue and volumes declined sharply in all regions by approximately 50% and 40%, respectively, due to a macroeconomic factor which was the global semiconductor chip shortage. **As semiconductor chips are essential for all T4Tech products, this shortage led to severe supply constraints despite high demand.**
+•	In 2022, total sales revenue and volumes declined sharply in all regions by approximately 50% and 40%, respectively, due to a macroeconomic factor which was the global semiconductor chip shortage. **As semiconductor chips are essential for all T4Tech products, this global shortage led to severe supply constraints despite high demand.**

 •	The LATAM and APAC regions show significantly lower total sales revenue and volumes compared to other regions, **despite comparable average order values.**